Saxon Reef, Great Barrier Reef

 Clownfish

-A crowd-favourite found amongst Australia’s sprawling Great Barrier Reef sites, the Clownfish is a small, striped reef fish that lives within coral known as anemones!
+A crowd-favourite found amongst Australia’s sprawling Great Barrier Reef sites, the Clownfish is a small orange, white and black-striped fish that lives within soft corals known as anemones!
 Surviving in a mutually assistive symbiotic relationship with an anemone, whose tentacles sting other marine species, the anemone both lures prey and protects the Clownfish from larger species.

 Spanish Dancer Flatworms